SaraPetre/u08_caprover_gitlab/README.md

 - To set up the wildcard you need to use your public server IP-adress

-- open your config.json-file and add your personal Domain, new password, email and caproverName(here we have "cap-server").
+- open your config.json-file and add your personal Domain, new password and email.

 ![steg1](https://gitlab.com/SaraPetre/u08_caprover_gitlab/-/raw/master/images/config.PNG)